Major explorations after the Age of Discovery: The South Pole (1911)

 After the North Magnetic Pole was located in 1831, explorers and scientists began looking for the South Magnetic Pole.
 James Clark Ross, a British naval officer, identified its approximate location, but was unable to reach it on his trip in 1841.
 Commanding the British ships Erebus and Terror, he braved the pack ice and approached what is now known as the Ross Ice Shelf, a massive floating ice shelf over 100 ft high.
 His expedition sailed eastward along the southern Antarctic coast discovering mountains which were since named after his ships: Mount Erebus, the most active volcano on Antarctica, and Mount Terror.

 Once the North Pole had been reached in 1909, several expeditions attempted to reach the South Pole.
 Many resulted in injury and death.
 The Norwegian Roald Amundsen reached the Pole in December 1911, following a race with the Englishman Robert Falcon Scott.

 The first attempt to find a route to the South Pole was made by British explorer Robert Falcon Scott on the Discovery Expedition of 1901–1904.
 Scott, accompanied by Ernest Shackleton and Edward Wilson, set out with the aim of traveling as far south as possible, and on 31 December 1902, reached 82°16 S. Shackleton later returned to Antarctica as leader of the Nimrod Expedition in a bid to reach the Pole.
 On 9 January 1909, with three companions, he reached 88°23 S – 112 statute miles from the Pole – before being forced to turn back.

 The first humans to reach the South Pole were Norwegian Roald Amundsen and his party on December 14, 1911.
-Amundsen named his camp Polheim and the entire plateau surrounding the Pole King Haakon VII Vidde in honour of King Haakon VII of Norway.
+Amundsen named his camp Polheim and the entire plateau surrounding the Pole King Haakon VII Vidde in honor of King Haakon VII of Norway.
 Robert Falcon Scott had also returned to Antarctica with his second expedition, the Terra Nova Expedition, in a race against Amundsen to the Pole.
-Scott and four other men reached the South Pole on January 17, 1912, thirty-four days after Amundsen.
+Scott and four other men reached the South Pole on 17 January 1912, thirty-four days after Amundsen.
 On the return trip, Scott and his four companions all died of starvation and extreme cold.

-In 1914 Ernest Shackleton's Imperial Trans-Antarctic Expedition set out with the goal of crossing Antarctica via the South Pole, but his ship, the Endurance, was frozen in pack-ice and sank 11 months later.
+In 1914, Ernest Shackleton's Imperial Trans-Antarctic Expedition set out with the goal of crossing Antarctica via the South Pole, but his ship, the Endurance, was frozen in pack-ice and sank 11 months later.
 The overland journey was never made.